yidas/deployer-php-cli/README.md

 ### Revert & Reset back

-You could reset git to specified commit when you get trouble after newest release.
+You could reset git to specified commit by using `--git-reset` option when you get trouble after newest release.

 ```
-$ deployer --project="default" --git-commit="79616d"
+$ deployer --project="default" --git-reset="79616d"
 ```

 > This option is same as executing `git reset --hard 79616d` in source project.